exakat/exakat/docs/Installation.rst

 Quick installation with OSX
 ---------------------------

 Paste the following commands in a terminal prompt.
-It downloads Exakat, and installs tinkerpop version 3.3.7.
+It downloads Exakat and installs tinkerpop version 3.3.7.
 PHP 7.0 or more recent, curl, homebrew are required.

 OSX installation with tinkergraph 3.3.7